ConfederacyOfGaia/Gaia/dms-guide.md

 ### Imperial Dragonborn

 These dragonborn wear yellow tabards, with black edging and a stylized black drgon on the chest.
 Because they're basically reptiles, they don't wear anything else.

+### Dragonborn Names

+Dragonborn don't have names so much as *identifiers*.
+These identifiers are made up of a short summary history of where they were born and lived.

 \page